gimmins/graphql-card-game/README.md

 - Server only needs to support one active game at a time
 - Server does not need long term persistence.
 It is ok if server restart results in all data being lost.
 However, each of the two players' clients should be able to restart and resume from same spot in the game.
-- Perf (this is a quick MVP after all)

 Some things to think about: